 Definition of Income Statement Basics

-The following article provides an outline for income statement basics.
-Income statement is the summary of income and expenses which reflects the profitability of the company over the financial period under consideration by showing the gross profit and net profit earned during the year where the basic components of the income statement include sales, cost of goods sold, operating expenses etc. on the basis of which the gross profit and net profit is determined.
+The income statement is the summary of income and expenses which reflects the profitability of the company over the financial period under consideration by showing the gross profit and net profit earned during the year where the basic components of the income statement include sales, cost of goods sold, operating expenses etc. on the basis of which the gross profit and net profit is determined.

 Explanation

 The income statement is the statement which shows the income earned during the year.
 Net Income is determined by sales less all expenses.
 The income statement starts with the revenue, which includes sales made to customers during the year.
-Other revenue includes the direct income like sale of scrap, sale of byproducts etc. Non-operating income includes interest income, dividend income etc. To arrive at the net income cost of goods sold and other operating and non-operating expenses are to be deducted from the revenue.
+Other revenue includes direct income like the sale of scrap, sale of byproducts, etc. Non-operating income includes interest income, dividend income, etc. To arrive at the net income cost of goods sold and other operating and non-operating expenses are to be deducted from the revenue.

 How to Create a Basic Income Statement?